test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- shanaz
-- she set the standard that prevails to this day of committing code to prod on day 1
+- set the standard that prevails to this day:
+- new hires commit code to production on their very first day
 - shanaz came in along with jeremy in a cohort of 3 young first-time devs

 next -> the original tiger team